optiforziyan/Oak_Liao_et_al_2020_AFS/README.md

 ## Citation
 Liao, Z., Nobis, M.P., Xiong, Q. et al. Potential distributions of seven sympatric sclerophyllous oak species in Southwest China depend on climatic, non-climatic, and independent spatial drivers.
 Annals of Forest Science 78, 5 (2021). https://doi.org/10.1007/s13595-020-01012-5

-## Note that if you are interested in using the above dataset, please contact me.
+## Note that if you are interested in using the above dataset, please feel free to contact me.